• Slider Image

 Note that if one wants more action, there is karting happening in Ontario and Quebec just about every week-end of the spring/summer.
 The club license that is part of a membership with NCKC is valid at most of these events, so one can go practice and/or race as often as they want during the summer.
 Of course, expenses would go up accordingly.

 One can get their own kart or rent it.
-To buy a new kart (chassis and Briggs engine), cost would be between $5000 and $6000 + tax.
-One could buy a previously owned kart also and would expect to pay about $3000 for a used kart (chassis and Briggs engine) in reasonable condition.
+To buy a new kart (chassis and Briggs engine), cost would be between $7000 and $8000.
+One could buy a previously owned kart also and would expect to pay about $4500 for a used kart (chassis and Briggs engine) in reasonable condition.
 Such a kart would likely be usable for a few seasons if bought in good condition.
 The other scenario possible is what is referred to as an “arrive and drive” where you rent the kart from a dealer.
-I recently checked with a dealer and the going rate for this is around $600 + tax per week-end.
-For a season long arrangement (7 race week-ends) with this dealer, one would be looking at $550 + tax per week-end.
-For this one gets a kart in racing condition.
+I recently checked with a dealer and the going rate for this is around $850 + tax per week-end.
 Consumables (gas, oil and broken parts due to incidents) would be additional charges.

 The following provides a sketch of costs comparisons between buying a second hand kart and renting over two seasons.
 These are approximate costs.